frontdevde/mnml-devtools-theme/README.md

+*NOTE: Development on and support for this theme has stopped.
+If you'd like to continue using/updating it feel free to fork the repository!*

 # mnml Theme
 A not so minimal theme for the Chrome Developer Tools.

+Caution: Frequent use of !important as it sadly is necessary to override the Dev Tools styles.

 Tested on Mac.